Package 'mwana'

 anthro.03

-A sample data of a community-based sentinel site from an anonymized location
+A sample data from a community-based sentinel site in an anonymized location

 Description

-Data was generated through a community-based sentinel site conducted across three provinces.
-Each province's data set presents distinct data quality scenarios, requiring tailored prevalence analysis:
+Data was collected from community-based sentinel sites located across three provinces.
+Each provincial data set presents distinct data quality scenarios, requiring tailored prevalence analysis:

-This sample data is useful to demonstrate the use of prevalence functions on a multiple-area survey data where variations in the rating of acceptability of the standard deviation exist, hence require different analyses approaches for each area to ensure accurate estimation.
+This sample data is useful to demonstrate the use of the prevalence functions on a multiple-domain survey data where variations in the rating of acceptability of the standard deviation exist, hence require different analytical approach for each domain to ensure accurate estimation.

 Usage